jeek-on-git/PSHostFile/README.md

 Add-HostFileEntry $blank
 ```

 By default, when adding a new entry it will be appended to the end of the `$hostFileObject`.
-If you want to add an entry at specific spot you first need to remove all entries from the specific line, add the new line, then add back the removed entries.
+If you want to add an entry at specific line you first need to remove all entries from the specific line, add the new line, then add back the removed entries.
 This is very simple to do.

 In this example, we want to add a new line at line 32.
-Start by selecting all entries from line 32 to the end.
-Next, remove them all, add the new line and then add the removed entries back.
+Start by selecting all entries from line 32 to the end, remove them all, add the new line and then add the removed entries back.
 ```PowerShell
 # in this example the hosts file has 50 entries.
 We want to add an entry to line 32.
 Select all entries, including line 32.
 # select those entries to be removed. the last 18 entries are being selected.